Vacation Bible School

 This integrated storytelling/worship program in the Godly Play tradition brings the Bible to life in the context of storytelling, quiet reflection, and mystery—a worship experience tailored to the developmental stage of your child.

-All children remain in the classrooms for the entire hour and are picked up there and signed out by their parents or another authorized individual.
+Children remain in the classrooms for the entire hour and are picked up there and signed out by their parents or another authorized individual.

 11:00 – Sunday School Classes